 Check Out These Stihl Trimmer Line Options

-As an example of how the shape of trimmer line can vary—even from a single manufacturer, check out these options Stihl has for its customers:
+As an example of how trimmer line shape can vary—even from a single manufacturer, check out these options Stihl has for its customers:

 The shape of the line optimizes it for different applications.
 Some shapes are only available in certain diameters.
 Others come in a wider variety.
 Trimmer line can be formulated to resist fraying and splitting or for durability, noise reduction, strength, and temperature resistance.